ansible-community/ansible-build-data/docs/ansible-release-announcement/minor-release/announcement-email.md

 For collections which have not opted-in to the unified changelog, you may find more information on https://docs.ansible.com/ansible/latest/collections or the collection source repository.
 For example, the community.crypto collection is available at https://docs.ansible.com/ansible/latest/collections/community/crypto/index.html and you can find a link to the source repository under the "Repository(Sources)" button.

-The changelog for ansible-core x.x installed by this release of Ansible x can be found here:
+The changelog for ansible-core a.b installed by this release of Ansible X can be found here: <changelog of ansible-core>.

 What's the schedule for new Ansible releases after X.0.0?